vectordotdev/vector/website/content/en/highlights/2022-03-31-native-event-codecs.md

 ## Sending metrics to generic sources

-Generic event sources like the `http` source or `exec` source can now directly inject metrics rather than needing to pass them through a `log_to_metric` transform.
-For example, an `exec` source can now be configured to directly receieve events in Vector's native representation via the `native_json` codec:
+Generic event sources like the `http` source or `exec` source can now directly receive metrics rather than needing to pass them through a `log_to_metric` transform.

+For example, an `exec` source can now be configured to receieve events via the `native_json` codec:

 ```toml
 [sources.in]